webim/webim-client-sdk-ios/Documentation/Index.md

 [MessageTracker](#message-tracker) object has two purposes:
 - it allows to request the messages which are above in the history;
-- it defines an interval within which message changes are transmitted to the listener (see [new(messageTracker messageListener:) method](#new-message-tracker-message-listener)).
+- it defines an interval within which message changes are transmitted to the listener (see [newMessageTracker(messageListener:) method](#new-message-tracker-message-listener)).

-<h3 id ="get-last-messages-by-limit-limit-of-messages-completion">getLastMessages(byLimit limitOfMessages:,completion:) method</h3>
+<h3 id ="get-last-messages-by-limit-limit-of-messages-completion">getLastMessages(byLimit:completion:) method</h3>

 Requests last messages from history.
 Returns not more than `limitOfMessages` of messages.
 If an empty list is passed inside completion, there no messages in history yet.
 If there is any previous [MessageTracker](#message-tracker) request that is not completed, or limit of messages is less than 1, or current [MessageTracker](#message-tracker) has been destroyed, this method will do nothing.
-Following history request can be fulfilled by [getLastMessages(byLimit limitOfMessages:,completion:)](#get-last-messages-by-limit-limit-of-messages-completion) method.
+Following history request can be fulfilled by [getLastMessages(byLimit:completion:)](#get-last-messages-by-limit-limit-of-messages-completion) method.
 Completion is called with received array of [Message](#message) objects as the parameter.
 Can throw errors of [AccessError](#access-error) type.

-<h3 id ="get-next-nessages-by-limit-limit-of-messages-completion">getNextMessages(byLimit limitOfMessages:,completion:) method</h3>
+<h3 id ="get-next-nessages-by-limit-limit-of-messages-completion">getNextMessages(byLimit:completion:) method</h3>

 Requests the messages above in history.
 Returns not more than `limitOfMessages` of messages.
 If an empty list is passed inside completion, the end of the message history is reached.
 If there is any previous [MessageTracker](#message-tracker) request that is not completed, or limit of messages is less than 1, or current [MessageTracker](#message-tracker) has been destroyed, this method will do nothing.